Pivotal Greenplum: All Versions

-- List the software and full version numbers (x.y.z) being used.
-In case of Greenplum/HAWQ a "SELECT VERSION()" from the psql prompt would be needed.
+- List the software and the full version of the numbers (x.y.z) being used.
+In case of Greenplum/HAWQ, a "SELECT VERSION()" from the psql prompt would be needed.

 - Indicate if this is a Dev / QA / production environment.

 - Provide any relevant details about the environment in which the problem is occurring.
-For example but not limited to: how many servers and segments are there in the cluster?
-Any changes has been done in the OS / Database code?
+For example, how many servers and segments are there in the cluster?
+Have any changes been done in the OS / Database code?

-- If available , provide step-by-step instructions on how Pivotal Support can reproduce the problem that you are experiencing.
+- If possible, provide step-by-step instructions on how Pivotal Support can reproduce the problem that you are experiencing.

 - Include the exact message for any errors that you are seeing.
 Either copy and paste the message or take a screenshot of it.

-Here are some additional pointers for interacting with Pivotal Support.
+Here are some of the additional pointers for interacting with Pivotal Support:

-- Files up to 20M can be attached directly to the ticket.
-Files over 20M can be attached to the ticket if you split them into 20M chunks or you can request a SendSafely link through the support ticket and upload the file there.
+- Files up to the size of 20MB can be attached directly to the ticket.
+Files over the size of 20MB can be attached to the ticket if you split them into 20MB chunks.
+Or, you can request a SendSafely link through the support ticket and upload the file there.

-- Please stick with standard formats when sending information to Pivotal.
-Upload files as plain text and screenshots as PNG, JPG or PDF.
+- Please stick with the standard formats when sending information to Pivotal.
+Upload files as plain texts and, screenshots as PNG, JPG or PDF.
 Whenever possible, do not use rich text files or Microsoft Word documents.